nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ![System Plugins](http://i.imgur.com/vISr5.png)

 ### Structure of a System Plugin
-Once compiled, system plugins take on the Product Name of the core they were built for if a target is set in the OpenEmu project and will be stored in ~/Library/Application Support/OpenEmu/Systems/
+Once compiled, system plugins take on the Product Name of the core they were built for if a target is set in the OpenEmu project.
+They are stored in ~/Library/Application Support/OpenEmu/Systems/

 For example: Genesis.oesystemplugin, NES.oesystemplugin, SuperNES.oesystemplugin, etc.